joachimruhs/myleaflet/Documentation/AdministratorManual/Index.rst

 	:width: 200px
 	:alt: Pages for myleaflet

-On the page 'Ajax Map' install plugin MyLeaflet (Map),
+On the page 'Ajax Map' install plugin MyLeaflet (Map).
+Make sure you have installed jQuery.

 On page 'myleaflet' or on your root page insert 'Typoscript Include static' (from extension) MyLeaflet (myleaflet).
 With the constant editor insert the desired settings of the extension like storage Pid, your page ID's,